 I have filled out mentor/mentee survey form, what next?

-You should receive a welcome-packet in a few weeks after filling out mentor/mentee survey forms with further steps of the process.
+You should receive a welcome-packet by 12th October 2019 after filling out mentor/mentee survey forms with further steps of the process.